oddlama/whisper-overlay/README.md

 #### Wayland only

 Currently, this project _requires_ the use of a wayland compositor that supports the layer-shell and virtual-keyboard-v1 protocol extensions.
-It should work out-of-the-box on any wlroots based compositor (sway, ...) and on hyprland.
-X11 support is currently not planned, but I'm of course happy to accept contributions in that regard.
+Thus it should work out-of-the-box on any wlroots based compositor (sway, ...) and on hyprland.
+X11 support is currently not planned.
+There is a branch with a partial implementation for X11, but getting GTK4 to create a reliable overlay window has proven to be hard and auto-type doesn't work properly with enigo (the rust library in use for virtual input).
+But I'm of course happy to accept contributions in that regard if someone knows how to address the remaining issues.

 #### Global hotkeys via evdev